You can see it in their faces.

 You can troll the troll!

-You can block him from entering your realm!
+You can block his entrance to your website!

-And make sure no trolls of any description scare your customers away!
+You can create a troll-free zone and make sure no trolls of any description ever scare your customers away!

 Cancel the Fear Troll’s power with Copywriting